klembot/twinejs/docs/en/src/editing-stories/navigating.md

 different sizes.
 These let you zoom in and out of the map, showing different levels of detail in your passages.

+## Empty Passages

+An empty passage is one you haven't written any text in (usually).
+These show up in the Story Map as translucent cards with a dotted border.
+Twine automatically creates and deletes empty passages when you [edit links in passages](./editing-passages.md).

+## Tags

+If you have [assigned colors to passage tags](tagging.md), passages with those tags will have a small stripe of that color at their top.
+Tags that do not have colors assigned will not show a stripe.

 ## The Story Start

 The story's start passage is drawn in the map with a green rocket icon connected